msmolyakov/awesome-waves/README.md

 - [Coin Flip](https://www.coin-flip.io/) - Choose the coin side, make a bet and see if you are lucky.
 - [Dice Roller](https://www.dice-roller.io/) - Choose the dice sides, make a bet and see if you are lucky.
 - [Ride On Waves](https://www.waves-rider.io/) - You can choose how many WAVES you want to bet.
 This is the game with a floating bet from 0.5 and up to 6 WAVES.
-- [Waves Community Lottery](https://bodrych.xyz/wclottery) - Choose as many numbers as you want in the range and make your bet!
-The game is for up to 100 players.
-- [Waves Sea Battle](https://wavesseabattle.io/) - PvP Sea Battle Game.

 ### Projects